Chunkwise/chunkwise_local/cdk/README.md

 ## Destroying the Deployment

-**⚠️ Warning: Destruction behavior depends on your deployment environment**
+**⚠️ Warning: Destruction behavior depends on your environment configuration**

 ### Current Configuration: Production Mode